HackSoc/hacksoc.org/README.md

 Pages are served directly from the Flask routes; you shouldn't need to restart the server when changes are made, but web pages will not automatically refresh.
 Open your browser to [`http://localhost:5000/`](http://localhost:5000/) to see the results.

 ### Freezing to HTML
+To produce a folder full of static HTML and assets (images, CSS, JS, fonts), the site must be *frozen*.
+The resulting folder can then be used with a regular webserver (like nginx), and should look exactly the same as when running with `flask run`.
+You probably want to use this or `flask serve` at least once before you create a pull request.
 ```
 flask run
 venv/bin/flask freeze